caperaven/crs-process-api/documents/content/_index.md

 type: docs
 ---

-# Welcome to CRS Process API documentation
+# Files to CRS Process API documentation
-Welcome to crs process feature documentation.
+Files to crs process feature documentation.
 The systems as documented provide json schema and javascript execute features.
 The purpose is for streamline execution of intent on extendable applications.